 And yet, throughout the first game of the series, all guards have tunnel-vision and are practically near-sighted and half-deaf, so even walking slowly from a little bit to the side will let you go unnoticed.
 It was even worse in the original Metal Gear on the MSX, where the guards' line of sight is just a straight line.
 They'll also never suspect something's up when they find their squadmates dozing off with a tranquilizer dart on their forehead, or reading Playboy magazines they found on the ground.

-On the higher difficulty levels in MGS 1 at least the guards' vision range is dramatically greater, although the field of view is still narrow, making this an Acceptable Break from Reality on the normal difficulty.
+On the higher difficulty levels in Metal Gear Solid at least the guards' vision range is dramatically greater, although the field of view is still narrow, making this an Acceptable Break from Reality on the normal difficulty.

 Somewhat averted in later installments of the series, especially Metal Gear Solid 3: Snake Eater and Metal Gear Solid 4: Guns of the Patriots where some elite guards work in teams to cover each other while performing a through and efficient sweep against possible threat.
 However, played straight with regular mooks as you can take down a guard walking right behind another guard without alerting the other.